vincent-yeh/jasper-tools/README.md

 go run main.go
 ```

 Open `http://localhost:8080` in your browser to submit and view leave requests.
-All JavaScript (a minimal jQuery subset and the dialog plugin) is served locally from the `static` directory.
+All JavaScript (the full jQuery library and the dialog plugin) is served locally from the `static` directory.
+Download `jquery.min.js` from the jQuery website and place it in `leaveapp/static/`.